CyberFlameGO/svnpython/Doc/library/logging.rst

 format of the messages was also changed, and output went to the specified file rather than the console.

+..
+XXX logging should probably be updated for new string formatting!

-Formatting uses standard Python string formatting - see section :ref:`string-formatting`.
+Formatting uses the old Python string formatting - see section :ref:`old-string-formatting`.
 The format string takes the following common specifiers.
 For a complete list of specifiers, consult the :class:`Formatter` documentation.